VuToV-Mykola/longread-2-module2-introduction-to-css-practice-3/README.md

 27. Set the basic color of the document text in Body tag with value #212121, as well as the text of the document 14px.

 28. Set the background color of the document in Body Tag with #FAFAFA value.

+29. Set the main row interval of a document text in a Body tag with a value 1.5.